Easy Slow Cooker Chili Recipe

 In addition, we like our beef chili to be pretty thick.
 Therefore we try to use a bit less liquid and extra beans along with extra ground meat.
 However, if you like it runnier, we would suggest adding more tomato sauce or broth.

 Also, feel free to adjust the spiciness according to your liking.
 So if you want a spicier kick, simply add in more chili powder, sliced jalapenos, or some crushed red pepper flakes.
-This dish is ideal for family dinner, larger gatherings, or game days.
+This dish is ideal for family dinners, larger gatherings, or game days.
 A warm bowl of this soup will certainly warm you up during the fall and winter seasons!
 And of course, the leftover is delicious, and it tastes even better the next day!

 - Beans: The classic beans for chili are dark kidney beans and cannellini beans.
 I love using both in this dish.
 However, feel free to use whatever kind of beans you have on hand.
-Pinto beans, black beans, red kidney beans are also great alternatives.
+Pinto beans, black beans, and red kidney beans are also great alternatives.
 In addition, make sure to rinse and drain the beans to get the best consistency and color.

 - Beef: This recipe calls for 85% to 90% lean ground beef.
 It has the right fat ratio but is not overly excessive.